RevealBi/Documentation/en/wpf/editing-dashboards.md

 ### VisualizationEditorClosing

-There may be times when you want to excute some application logic **before** the visualization editor has closed, and you may want to even prevent the editor from closing until a condition is met.
+There may be times when you want to execute some application logic **before** the visualization editor has closed, and you may want to even prevent the editor from closing until a condition is met.
 To do this, you can add an event handler to the `RevealView.VisualizationEditorClosing` event.

 ```xml
 <rv:RevealView x:Name="_revealView"